Business Information Systems (BSc (Hons))Back

 Starting with introductory business and IT modules, the first half of Year 1 is designed to ensure all students are equally skilled to successfully complete the course.

-- IS1108 Introduction to Information Systems in Business (5 credits);
+- IS1108 Information Systems in Global Organisations (5 credits)

-- IS1110 Introduction to Principles of Programming (5 credits);
+- IS1110 Foundations of Programming for Information Systems 1 (5 credits)

 - MG1003 Introduction to Marketing (5 credits)